Fr. Charles Irvin

 Zechariah 9:9-10; Romans 8:9, 11-13; Matthew 11:25-30

 For some, the Christian message has been so distorted that they no longer take it seriously.
 Some preachers have claimed that faith in Christ removes all desire for sin.
 Rubbish!
 Others have preached a message that faith in Jesus Christ removes all doubt and fear in one’s life.
 Nonsense!
 Still others tell us that with Christ you’ll have such a feeling of acceptance that you’ll never ever feel lonely again.
 Not true!
-And, we’ve been told that if you believe in Jesus Christ your children will grow up good, you’ll get promotions where you work, and your illnesses and sicknesses will be minor.
+And, we’ve been told that if you believe in Jesus Christ your children will grow up good, you’ll get promotions where you work, and that your illnesses and sicknesses will be minor.
 Bunk!

 The Christian faith is not magic.
 Christ’s life was not painless and totally free of burdens.
 Quite the contrary!
-But what He does offer you is His invitation to be yoked with Him, to pull your tasks through life with Him, sharing His yoke, drawing on His strength, and letting Him help you while you help Him accomplish His tasks.
+But what He does offer you is His invitation to be yoked with Him, to pull your burdens and tasks through life with Him, sharing His yoke, drawing on His strength, and letting Him help you while you help Him accomplish His tasks.
 Christ doesn’t do things for you; He does things with you.

 The Jews among whom Jesus lived were suffering a lot.
 Life imposed heavy and painful burdens upon them.
-And their religious leaders imposed even more, presenting them with an impossible set of laws, rules and regulations that could never be met while at the same time presenting them with an angry and vengeful God who could seemingly never be satisfied.
+Their religious leaders imposed even more, presenting them with an impossible set of laws, rules and regulations that could never be met while at the same time presenting them with an angry and vengeful God who could seemingly never be satisfied.
 Jesus, a Jew, had burdens, many burdens.
 But His religion was never a burden.
 It was a support; it carried Him; His relationship with His Father empowered Him, filling Him with God’s Holy Spirit.
 He knew that His Father was a gentle, caring, and generous Father who loved with a love infinitely greater than any human love.

 I don’t know what your image of God is, and I don’t know how you feel about God, but I do know that you need to be yoked with Jesus in accomplishing God’s work and in carrying out His tasks.
 If you give up your tyrannical deity, Jesus will give you His wise and loving Father along with His strong and understanding mother.
+He wants to be yoked with you.

 It is often said that Jesus’ love for us was unconditional.
 Well, yes…. but not quite.
 He did attach one supreme condition on His love for us, namely that in order to receive His forgiveness and be relieved of our burden we have to forgive others.
 We receive forgiveness and we have burdens taken off of our backs as we forgive and remove burdens from others.
 Carrying unforgiving resentments burdens you, not the ones you resent.